tbedford/Notes/guidelines.md

 ## Bulleted lists

+This is an example of a bulleted list:

+- Precede a list with a sentence and a colon.
-- Terminate each sentence in a bulleted list with a full stop.
+- Terminate each sentence in a list with a full stop.
 - Use bulleted lists for lists.
 - Use numbered lists for ordered sequences (procedures, tasks and so on).

 ## Miscellaneous

+- Try to explain to the reader *why* they need a particular feature and not just what the feature is.
 - Clear, simple language is much easier to translate
-- Avoid jargon/idioms (e.g. bring up a server, fire it up, behind the scenes) - reader's first language may not be English
+- Avoid jargon/idioms (for example: bring up a server, fire it up, behind the scenes) - reader's first language may not be English
 - Avoid 'we'
 - Mouse is clicked
 - Keyboard is pressed (not hit, avoid "hit any key to continue")